Big Data, Learning Analytics, and Social Assessment1

 To examine the score differences among projects, repeated ANOVA tests were conducted for each criterion.
 Table 1 summarizes the rubric scores by criteria as well as the results of repeated ANOVA tests.
 The test results demonstrated a significant effect of projects on student scores for every writing skill.
 The following tests for pair-wise comparisons of the ANOVA tests showed the statistically significant differences (at α=.05) among scores for all 4 projects.

+Table 1.
 Descriptive Statistics and ANOVA Analysis Results by Criteria in ENC 1101 sections during the Fall 2011 Semester

 After some discussion, my colleagues and I decided we should give less classroom time in Fall 2012 to teaching the personal narrative and more time to teaching academic discourse, particularly historiography and rhetorical analysis.
 Rather than four assignments that oscillated between personal and academic discourse, we settled on three more traditional academic projects: a bibliographic essay, a thesis-driven essay, and a remediation essay.
 Subsequently, at the conclusion of the fall 2012 semester we analyzed our big data trends and compared them with the previous year's trends.